How to configure Google Scholar settings

-- IP Address(es): This field sets the IP ranges associated with your institution.
-Google Scholar uses these IP ranges to automatically show links for patrons who are accessing Google Scholar from within these ranges.
-You can add ranges by clicking the (+) to the right of the field.
-Be sure to enter the start and end of the IP ranges represented by a dash between them.
+- IP Address(es): This field sets the IP address or range associated with your institution.
+Google Scholar uses these IP addresses and ranges to automatically show links for patrons who are accessing Google Scholar from within these addresses and ranges.
 If you do not set this value, users must manually select your library from Google Scholar library link settings in order for links to your resources to appear in results lists.
 You can add an address or range by clicking the Add Row button to the right of the table.
 Click the Save button in the Actions column to save the IP address or range.